The REO Guide: 10 Steps to Buying a Bank-Owned Home

 REO, which stands for “Real Estate Owned,” is a term applied to foreclosed properties where ownership has transferred to the bank or lender.

-In order to become REO, a property goes through these general steps:
+In order to become an REO property, it goes through these general steps:

 - Loan Default.
-The homeowner/borrower defaults on (fails to make) mortgage payments for a certain length of time usually specified in the mortgage itself.
+The homeowner/borrower defaults on (fails to make) their mortgage payments for a certain length of time usually specified in the mortgage terms themselves.

 - Foreclosure.
 The lender initiates legal proceedings against the borrower to foreclose on the property.